pexcn/hackintosh-fujitsu-lifebook-u938/README.md

 - Fingerprint Sensor
 - Black screen after connected HDMI
 - HDMI no signal output after hotplugs
-- Enable `NVMeFix.kext` will randomly stuck at booting
 - High CPU usage when enable `VoodooSMBus.kext`, but if not enabled, `RMISMBus.kext` will not work

    ```log